 Consulting Producer, Editor

-Sean (he/him) is a film producer and artist community builder from the Hudson Valley of New York.
-He is a founder and co-director of the filmmaker support nonprofit, UFO.
+Sean Weiner (he/him) is an Emmy-nominated producer, editor, artist community builder, and nonprofit arts leader from the Hudson Valley of New York.
+He has produced and edited award-winning films selected by Berlinale, Guanajuato, Sundance, SXSW, and acquired by Criterion, Fox Searchlight, HBOMax, The New York Times Op-Docs, and POV.
+Sean is a co-founder and co-director of the filmmaker support nonprofit, UFO.
 Previously, Sean was the Director of Programs and the founding Director of Creative Culture at the Jacob Burns Film Center.
 He is an assistant professor in Film & Media Studies at Purchase College.
-Sean has produced and edited award-winning films selected by Sundance, Berlinale, and SXSW, and acquired by Criterion, Searchlight, HBOMax, POV and New York Times’ Op-Docs.

 MARTHA GREGORY